c-3lab/dim/README.md

 You can get APIKey URL: https://platform.openai.com/account/api-keys

-Combine the specified target data and prompt, send it to ChatGPT, output the code, and save it.
+Combine the specified target data and prompt, send it to GPT-3 API, output the code, and save it.

 ```
 $ dim generate -t "./data.csv" "Python code that converts this csv data to geojson"